 Manger of Operations Derek has over 25 years’ combined experience in health care, hospitality, community recreation, and occupational health and safety.
 He joined the TIPES team in 2018 as our manager of operations.
 Derek’s positive work ethic reflects a professional and positive relationship with our clients providing a healthy and effective learning environment for their personal development.
 Derek is a certified instructor for WHMIS, Standard First Aid with CPR & AED, and Crisis Prevention Intervention.

-Community & Family Support Coordinator Marnie has over 20 years of experience working with diverse communities in the Ottawa area.
+Manager of Mental Health and Community Supports Marnie has over 20 years of experience working with diverse communities in the Ottawa area.
 Her focus is on individuals of all-ages that are affected by chronic illness, LGBTQ* issues, autism, and other exceptionalities.
 She works from a strength-based, problem-solving perspective that recognizes issues of intersectionality and other barriers often faced by vulnerable clients and communities.
 At TIPES, she runs workshops, group facilitation, and counselling.
 Marnie has extensive experience as a community developer, wraparound facilitator, event coordinator, workshop facilitator, and project manager.
 She received a Master of Social Work from Carleton University, and a management certificate from the Sprott School of Business.

 BCBA, Supervising Senior Therapist Marie-Elaine has been working with children with special needs for over 15 years.
 She obtained her master’s degree in applied disability studies from Brock University and is a Board Certified Behavior Analyst (BCBA).
 She has supported individuals with autism and their families from early childhood to the end of adolescence.
 Marie-Elaine has worked in both clinical and school environments and is thrilled to be part of the senior therapist team.
 She will be supporting students at both EPA and TIPES.